rapid7/le_node/README.md

 A ([winston](https://github.com/indexzero/winston) compatible) Node.js module for logging directly to your [logentries.com](http://logentries.com) account.

- *( Note: this new le_node module is a significanat rewrite, and may not be 100% compatible with the older node-logentries module.
+ *( Note: this new le_node module is a significant rewrite, and may not be 100% compatible with the older node-logentries module.
 Let me know if you have any issues or suggestions.
 Thanks... )*

 ```javascript
     var logentries = require('le_node')